Along Hollywood Boulevard,

 This annual holiday event began over 75 years ago (in 1928), and was originally called "The Santa Claus Lane Parade."
 In fact, it inspired singer Gene Autry to co-write the song "Here Comes Santa Claus" ("...right down Santa Claus Lane").
 The event was since renamed "The Hollywood Christmas Parade," and over a million people line up along the curbs each year to watch this dazzling night time procession of stars.

-The Grand Marshal was astronaut Buzz Aldren, the second man to walk on the moon.
+Last year, in 2013, the Grand Marshal was astronaut Buzz Aldren, the 2nd man to walk on the moon.

 Co-hosts included Erik Estrada, Dean Cain and Montel Williams.